ntno/mkdocs-terminal/documentation/docs/tile-grid/grid.md

 # Grid Reference
-Terminal for MkDocs [Tile Grid](index.md){title="to Tile Grid overview"} can be further customized using the following configuration options.
+Terminal for MkDocs Tile Grid can be further customized using the following configuration options.
 These options should be specified in the markdown page's metadata in the same way that `tiles` are specified:

 ```
 ---